EatingLupini/vatGM/README.md

-# vatGM
+# rtsGM
-Implementation of the Vertex Animation Texture in GameMaker.
+A small Real Time Strategy game developed in GameMaker.